B2027

 Again, examine the prerequisites of each unit carefully to ensure that you are eligible to enrol in it.

-Part C Professional practice (4 units)
+Part C Professional practice studies (4 units)

 You have to complete 4 compulsory units in Part C: